SVI-Capstone/svi_capstone/README.md

 2. Is there a correlation between raw_svi and number of cases per 100k?

-**3. Is SVI better at predicting COVID cases in cencus tracts with overall high/med/low SVI scores?** (keep or remove)
+3. Is SVI a uesfull feature for predicting number of cases per 100k?

 4. Are the individual components of SVI better at predicting COVID cases then the aggregate score?

-**5. Is this pattern different from other cities in TX (Comporable size and SVI demigraphics)?** (up next)
+5. Is this pattern different from other cities in TX (Comporable size and SVI demigraphics)?

-6. Is SVI a uesfull feature for predicting number of cases per 100k?
+6. Is SVI better at predicting COVID cases in cencus tracts with overall high/med/low SVI scores?
+[Post MVP]

 ## Project Steps
 ### Acquire